Abstract

 Urban Floodplains: Fragile and Poorly Protected Ecosystems

 Urban floodplains are wetland areas in the city, created when water levels in a nearby river rise, overflow the river’s banks, and temporarily flood local, low-lying areas.
 This flooding primarily happens during the rainy season.
-Even if you are a city dweller, you may not have noticed urban floodplains before—but these watery areas are like secret ecosystems right in the middle of the city (Figure 1).
-Understanding urban floodplains and the benefits they provide can make us feel more connected to these incredible environments and motivate us to protect them!
+Even if you are a city dweller, you may not have noticed urban floodplains before—but these watery areas are like secret ecosystems in the middle of the city (Figure 1).
+Understanding urban floodplains and their benefits can make us feel more connected to these incredible environments and motivate us to protect them!

-Figure 1 - Urban floodplains are low-lying areas in cities that are flooded when nearby rivers rise during the rainy season.
+- Figure 1 - Urban floodplains are low-lying areas in cities that are flooded when nearby rivers rise during the rainy season.

-• They are great places for exploring and observing wildlife.
+- They are great places for exploring and observing wildlife.
 Urban floodplains of the Sorocaba River will be visited during the field trip we propose in this article (Image generated using DALL-E by OpenAI).

 Ecosystem Services Offered By Urban Floodplains